Vandellia cirrhosa: Diet

 A candiru taking blood from the gills of a fish host.

 A closeup of a feeding candiru as it begins to swell with blood.

-Candiru is hematophagous and parasitizes the gills of larger Amazonian fish, especially catfish of the family Pimelodidae (Siluriformes) and members of the family Characidae.
+Candiru are hematophagous and parasitizes the gills of larger Amazonian fish, especially catfish of the family Pimelodidae (Siluriformes) and members of the family Characidae.
 However, it has been known to parasitize many species in the same location, suggesting that its feeding habit is based more on availability than species preference.
 Vandellinae is one of only two groups of jawed vertebrates that exclusively feed on blood.

 The feeding mechanism of the candiru was not understood until fairly recently, but many theories had been proposed before.
 Some suggested that it uses its sharp teeth to latch onto an artery or vein and stays attached to the host until it has ingested enough blood.
 It then lets go of the host and continues swimming.
 Others suggested that it extracts blood from its hosts by latching onto the gill filaments, which bleed freely into the alimentary tract of the candiru.
 In one experiment involving Vandellia cirrhosa, no evidence of gill damage was found on the fish hosts.
 Thus, the experimenter suggested a hypothetical blood-pumping mechanism in which the candiru is able to quickly ingest large amounts of blood without permanently damaging the host.